What to Expect for Freshmen Participants

 Peer-Led Workshops and Group Gatherings

 As a SSS student, a peer mentor will work with you throughout your first year at Northern Arizona University.
-Peer Mentors are upperclass undergraduate students who have mastered the academic and social rigors of college life.
-They are familiar with the resources on campus and are experts in navigating the campus climate.
+Peer Mentors are upperclass undergraduate students who are familiar with the academic and social rigors of college life.
+They are knowledgeable about resources on campus and are skilled in navigating the campus climate.

 Peer Mentors provide support in the areas of: